box-key/repronets-k8s/README.md

-# Reproducible Named Entity Transliteration Models
+# Reproducible Named Entity Transliteration models (ReproNETs)

 `repronets-k8s` is a hub for named entity transliteration (NET) models.
 It hosts trained NET models and provides simple interface to make them accesssible.
 All models run as serverless services on [Knative](https://knative.dev/docs/).
 Our platform is highly scalable and economical thanks to Knative's `autoscaling (even to zero)` feature